 Wednesday is a day of community gathering at the Divinity School.
 Join us!

 Wednesday Lunch is a Divinity School tradition started many decades ago.
 At noon on Wednesdays when the quarter is in session a delicious vegetarian meal is made in the Swift Hall kitchen by our student chefs and lunch crew.
 Once the three-course meal has reached dessert each week there is a talk by a faculty member or student from throughout the University, a community member from the greater Chicago area, or a guest from a wider distance.
 Many times these talks focus on various aspects of religion in public life and the academic study of religion, but not always.
 Sometimes there are musical performances instead of a talk.
-Join us this quarter for lunches on topics including ancient data storage systems, divine details in architecture, and making sense of Tantric Buddhism.
+Join us this quarter for lunches on topics including "trans* on campus", local sustainable agriculture, and accelerating diversity in science.
 All are welcome (you do not have to be a Divinity School student or faculty or staff to come).
 Cost is just $5.
 Sign up in advance at: email@example.com

 Ecumenical religious services are held at Bond Chapel on Wednesdays at 11:30 a.m.
 They draw on the contributions of students, staff, faculty, and religious leaders from around Chicago and are coordinated by current MDiv students.